Jeiwan/uniswapv3-book/content/docs/introduction/constant-function-market-maker.md

 is calculated differently.
 And this is where we need to bring the demand part back.

-Concluding from the law of supply and demand, **high demand increases the price**–and this is a property we need to have in a permissionless.
+Concluding from the law of supply and demand, **high demand increases the price**–and this is a property we need to have in a permissionless way.
 We want the price be high when demand is high, and we can use pool reserves to measure the demand: the more tokens you want to remove from a pool, the high the penalty is.

 Let's return to the trade formula and look at it closer: